Top 5 Tips for a Happy Spine

 Make sure you’re getting the proper amount of sleep.
 For average adults that number is generally between 7-9 hours.
 That time allows your body to rest and repair itself so that you wake up feeling refreshed.
 Invest in a mattress and pillow that will give you the proper amount of support for your spine and neck while your sleep.
 Sleeping either on your stomach or back puts a tremendous amount of pressure on your spine so oftentimes it can be better for overall spine health to sleep on your side which relieves that pressure.

 As busy adults, it can sometimes be difficult to fit in an exercise routine.
 When we aren’t exercising this causes our muscles to become weaker, which can lead to injury.
 This can happen in your spine especially.
 It’s important to keep up with a light exercise routine such as walking, swimming, or going to the gym to keep your spine strong and healthy.

 Something to keep in mind is the impact of what we’re wearing on our feet can have on our spine.
 By constantly wearing shoes with no support or shoes that are not properly fitted, this can lead to mobility issues and back pain.
 While supportive shoes may not always be the most attractive option, your spine will thank you!
 Many local running stores will perform a free gait analysis and work with you on understanding just how your feet and legs move, and what kind of support you will need in a shoe.

 While all these tips are great for helping to prevent back pain, if you’re already experiencing pain it’s important to not ignore it.
 Our bodies are intuitive, so listen to what it’s telling you.
 If you’re concerned about back pain, seek medical care and understand your treatment options.

-To schedule an appointment at Front Range Orthopedics, call (303) 772-1600 or fill out a new patient appointment request form.
+To schedule an appointment, fill out our appointment request form.